-Academic Integrity
+Academic Integrity & Conduct

-Academic, personal, and professional integrity are fundamental to becoming a midwife of technical expertise, professional excellence, and personal greatness, namely-a Midwife of Excellence.
-Integrity includes a high valuation for open, honest, and respectful intellectual exchange as well as respect for MCU records.
-The of Conduct clearly outlines actions that violate the standards of academic integrity and the consequences thereof.
+Students enrolled in MCU must maintain high personal and professional standards as outlined in the MCU Code of Conduct Academic, personal, and professional integrity are fundamental to becoming a midwife of technical expertise, professional excellence, and personal greatness, namely-a Midwife of ExcellenceSM.
+All students are ambassadors of MCU.

+Integrity includes a high valuation for open, honest, and respectful intellectual exchange as well as respect for MCU policies and procedures.
+Personal honor and integrity are imperative in the completion of courses, clinical placement(s), and the awarding of a degree from Midwives College of Utah.